 Online Therapy: At Workit Health, we offer discreet online therapy and therapeutic courses for those struggling with sex addiction.
-The program is entirely offered online — and now covered for fully-insured Aetna members in Michigan and California.
+The program is entirely offered online — and now covered for fully-insured Aetna members in Michigan, California, and New Jersey.
 If you’re ready to get online help for sex addiction with a licensed counselor in your area, you can start Workit’s program.

 Inpatient treatment: Inpatient treatment offers a residential environment upon which to focus on recovering from sex addiction.
 When considering inpatient treatment for sex addiction, remember to ensure that you will be receiving evidence-based therapy during your stay.
 Inpatient treatment for sex addiction is often best for those who feel they have no control over their addiction, or people who are putting themselves or others at risk due to their addictions and require a higher level of supervision.

 Psychotherapy: If you’re concerned you may have a problem and not sure what steps to take to get help, therapy is an affordable and accessible option.
 A licensed therapist can help you manage your sexual behavior, as well as any co-occurring conditions like depression or anxiety.
 Although inpatient rehab requires that you leave work and your family, therapy can make a large impact on your addiction without impacting the rest of your life negatively, in just a few hours a week.